huseinzol05/Deep-Learning-Tensorflow/README.md

 # Deep-Learning-Tensorflow
 Purely Tensorflow, no Keras, no slim or other abstract libraries of Tensorflow.
+This repository focused on not-really deep architecture.

 *Some of notebooks got GIF showing training movement.
 WARNING, it pretty heavy.*